Apricot Grove Philosophy

 Philosophy

-Nature is the greatest teacher and is the source of all that we experience and know.
-In all that we do, we follow the elegant and graceful patterns of nature’s design, learning from knowledge acquired from both ancient and modern sources to support human thriving.
+Nature is the source of all we have and experience and is our greatest teacher.
+In all of our actions, we strive to follow the elegant patterns of nature’s design, learning from both ancient and modern sources to support human thriving.

 Our Mission

-Our mission is to educate and train highly competent Chinese medicine professionals through a comprehensive study of nature and the original writings of Chinese medicine.
+Our mission is to train highly skilled Chinese medicine professionals through a comprehensive study of nature and the original sources of Chinese medicine.

 Neijing Nature-Based Medicine